jruns/wp-utilities/README.md

 ## Available Utilities

 ### Disable jQuery Migrate
-This utility will remove the jQuery Migrate javascript file from the frontend.
+This utility removes the jQuery Migrate javascript file from the frontend.
 It does not remove it from the admin section.

 Add this to your wp-config.php file to activate the utility:
 ```php